Einstein-type elliptic systems: Analysis of the PDE system

-Now, suppose that we have an asymptotically euclidean manifold with compact boundary.
-Then, since all the properties of Propositions \ref{sobprop}-\ref{compactembed1} and Corollary \ref{compactembed2} hold both for compact manifolds with boundary (see, for instance, \cite{Aubin} and \cite{CB-CdW}) and for complete AE manifolds, such as $\mathbb{R}^n$ itself, then these results extend to asymptotically euclidean manifolds with compact boundary.\footnote{Recall that we are only considering AE manifolds with compact boundary cointained in the some inner compact core $K\subset M$.} Also, recall that, given a compact manifold with compact boundary, $W^{p}_{k}$-fields have $W^p_{k-\frac{1}{p}}$ traces on the boundary, and the trace map is continuous (see \cite{Holst3} for a review on this topic and \cite{Adams}-\cite{Grisvard} for a more detailed discussions).
+\begin{coro} Let $(M,e)$ be a manifold euclidean at infinity and consider the same setting as above.
+Then, it holds that the embedding $W^p_{2,\delta}\hookrightarrow C^1_{\delta'+\frac{n}{p}}$ is compact for any $\delta'<\delta$ and $p>n$. \end{coro} Let us furthermore comment that, given a compact manifold with compact boundary, $W^{p}_{k}$-fields have $W^p_{k-\frac{1}{p}}$ traces on the boundary, and the trace map is continuous (see \cite{Holst3} for a review on this topic and \cite{Adams,Grisvard} for a more detailed discussions).
 In our present case, since the trace map only acts on the compact core of the manifold, we get the same result.
-Furthermore, we should notice that, given a compact manifold $\Sigma$, the continuous embedding property $W^p_{s}(\Sigma)\hookrightarrow C^k(\Sigma)$ still holds for any real $s$ satisfying $s-k>\frac{n}{p}$, and $1<p<\infty$ (see \cite{Holst3}-\cite{Adams}-\cite{Grisvard}).
+Furthermore, we should notice that, given a compact manifold $\Sigma$, the continuous embedding property $W^p_{s}(\Sigma)\hookrightarrow C^k(\Sigma)$ still holds for any real $s$ satisfying $s-k>\frac{n}{p}$, and $1<p<\infty$ (see \cite{Holst3,Adams,Grisvard}).

-As we will shortly see, the PDE system associated with a charged fluid, given by (\ref{fullsystem}), involves only two different type of differential operators with nice linear properties.
+As we will shortly see, the PDE system associated with a charged fluid given by (\ref{Conformal-EMSystem.1})-(\ref{boundcondsystems}), involves only two different differential operators with nice linear properties.
 These are the Laplacian acting on functions and the conformal Killing Laplacian acting on vector fields.
-The main properties we will need concerning these operators are enclosed in the following two propositions, which follow from results established, for instance, in \cite{Maxwell2}-\cite{Cantor}.
+The main properties we will need concerning these operators are enclosed in the following two propositions, which follow from results established, for instance, in \cite{Maxwell2,Cantor}.

 \begin{prop} Let $(M,\gamma)$ be a $W^p_{2,\rho}$-AE manifold with $p>n$ and $\rho>-\frac{n}{p}$.
 Consider the operators